-No away stadium has played a bigger part in shaping Arsène Wenger’s legacy, for better or worse, than Old Trafford, and the outgoing Arsenal boss saw his side defeated 2-1 on his last trip to the Theatre of Dreams at the weekend.
+No away stadium has played a bigger part in shaping Arsène Wenger's legacy, for better or worse, than Old Trafford, and the outgoing Arsenal boss saw his side defeated 2-1 on his last trip to the Theatre of Dreams in April.

-The loss confirmed Manchester United will finish the season inside the Premier League’s top four – once a guarantee of Wenger’s stewardship – while simultaneously ensuring the Gunners’ own hopes of Champions League qualification rest entirely on their Europa League fortunes.
+The loss confirmed Manchester United would finish last season inside the Premier League's top four – once a guarantee of Wenger's stewardship.

 However, it wasn't all doom and gloom for Arsenal.
 With one eye on the return leg of their upcoming semi-final against Atlético Madrid in Europe's secondary competition, Wenger rang the changes, resting several established first-teamers and giving opportunities, either as starters or substitutes, to a handful of youngsters.